Home - About AR - Learning Material - Exams - Clubs - Posters

 Amateurs are generally permitted to make International contacts and communications.
 Officially, these are limited to "Communications incidental to the purposes of the amateur service and remarks of a personal character".
 Business related communications are not allowed.

-Third party communications, which means passing messages on behalf on non-hams internationally requires a mutual third party agreement between the two hams' countries.
+For US Amateurs, third party communications, which means passing messages on behalf on non-hams internationally require a mutual third party agreement between the US and the other ham's country.
+Until a decade or two ago this applied between all countries; the ITU position is now that they are permitted, unless an administration objects.

 Communications in support of combating a disaster are acceptable, and if this were to say, relate to replacing an exhausted tanker-driver for fire-suppression helicopter refuelling operations, then the emergency support aspect over-rules the ban on business related communications.

-Amateur communications may be conducted in any language, but voice identification should use English character names for callsign letters and numbers, such a "double-u", rather that "dobbelt-v" or "vu doppia".
+Amateur communications may be conducted in any language, but voice identification by US stations should use English character names for callsign letters and numbers, such a "double-u", rather that "dobbelt-v" or "vu doppia".

 Language should be decent.